Arrowsmith Hydrogen Project – HP1

 • processing plant output (maximum production extent 23 tonnes per day to 42 tonnes per day)

-The project proponent is updating site layout, including repositioning of some wind turbines, and is also updating the Heritage report.
+The project proponent has recently updated its site layout, including repositioning of some wind turbines, and is also updating the Heritage report.
+The EPA has given the proponent approval to resubmit its application for next stage approvals.
+The proponent is also finalising its development & buildings approvals.

-The project is expected to come online in late 2025 and would serve the domestic Western Australian energy and transport markets.
+The project is expected to come online in late 2026 and would serve the domestic Western Australian energy and transport markets.
+The proponent is in discussions with trucking OEM’s to deliver trucks for its domestic business.

-The proponent has executed a 20-year offtake agreement with 2 x 5-year extensions for 100% of the project’s hydrogen production.
+The proponent has executed a non-binding MOU for a 20-years offtake agreement with 2 x 5-year extensions for 100% of the project’s hydrogen production.
 The hydrogen will be delivered in liquid form to existing roadhouse infrastructure (which supports vehicles travelling from Perth to regional Western Australia, including the Pilbara area) and new locations being developed.
 The off-take quantity would ramp up to full (Stage I) production over an anticipated 12-month period.

-The project proponent is in the final stages of discussions to secure a strategic partner for the Arrowsmith development: final Term Sheets are out, and the project proponent is looking to announce strategic partners for Arrowsmith development, including its expansion to 2.5 GW of renewable energy.
+The project proponent is in the final stages of discussions in finalising strategic partners for the Arrowsmith development: final Term Sheets are out, and the project proponent is looking to announce strategic partners for Arrowsmith development, including its expansion to 2.5 GW of renewable energy in H1 2024.

 The project proponent has advised that the project has obtained Lead Agency status from the Department of Jobs, Tourism, Science and Innovation.